luxedo/SPOS/README.md

 ## Payload Specification

-The payload specification consists of four main keys: `name`, `version`, `meta`, an optional key witch describes properties of the payload and `body` which describes the data being sent.
+The payload specification consists of an object with four keys:
+`name`, `version`, `meta`, an optional object witch describes additional payload configuration and data, and `body` which describes the data being sent.

 ```python
 payload_spec = {